aquasecurity/deployments/cyber_center/kubernetes_and_openshift/manifests/README.md

 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI

-Before you follow the deployment steps explained below, Aqua strongly recommends you refer to the product documentation, [Aqua CyberCenter](https://docs.aquasec.com/docs/cybercenter-description) for detailed information.
+Before you follow the deployment steps explained below, Aqua strongly recommends you refer to the product documentation, [Deploy Offline CyberCenter](https://docs.aquasec.com/v6.5/docs/deploy-offline-cybercenter) for detailed information.

 ## Specific OpenShift notes
-The deployment commands shown below use the **kubectl** cli, you can also deploy using the **oc** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli.
+You can also deploy using the **oc** cli commands, to work on all platforms including OpenShift.

+## Prerequisites
+* Your Aqua credentials: username and password
+* Your Aqua Enterprise License Token

+It is recommended that you complete the sizing and capacity assessment for the deployment.
+Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

+## Considerations

+### CyberCenter image for deployment

+The CyberCenter image, **cc-standard:latest** is considered for its deployment in this procedure.
+It is added in the [CyberCenter deploy yaml file](./002_cybercenter_deploy.yaml) at the line 40.
+This image can be used for support on vulnerabilities related to all the operating systems.
+If you want to get support on vulnerabilities related to all the programming languages also, add the **cc-premium:latest** image in the mentioned yaml file.

+### mTLS
+To configure CyberCenter with mTLS (mutual TLS) to have secure communication with server, refer to the product documentation, [Configure mTLS for the Offline CyberCenter](https://docs.aquasec.com/docs/configure-mtls-for-the-offline-cybercenter).

 ## Pre-deployment